KTN2757/Wallpapers/README.md

 # Wallpapers
-These are the lists of Wallpapers I like along with a wallpaper cycling script, like the slideshow feature.
+These are the lists of Wallpapers I like along with a wallpaper cycling script(using KSetWallpaper), like the slideshow feature.